Pradumnasaraf/DevOps/docs/webassembly/introduction.md

 Now with this we can deploy app that combines the efficiency and performance of WASM with the universality, ease and portability of Docker.
 Now no matter whether you run this image on a microservices architecture, cloud, edge, or on a developer's laptop.

 ![Docker and WASM](https://github.com/user-attachments/assets/c40d0a50-b706-49e5-a921-8828579da3a7)

+> Image credit: KodeKloud.
+Shout to them for creating such a wonderful graphic.